What Does The Ram Extended Warranty Cover?

 Ram Extended Warranty Cost

-The cost of a Ram extended warranty will vary from dealership to dealership.
-Cost also depends on your particular vehicle, coverage level, and chosen deductible.
-One online retailer, Chrysler Factory Warranty, quotes prices around $3,500 for 7 years of Maximum Care coverage with a $100 deductible.
+The cost of a Ram extended warranty will vary from dealership to dealership and depends on your vehicle, coverage level, and chosen deductible.
+One online retailer, Chrysler Factory Warranty, quotes prices of around $4,500 for seven years of Maximum Care coverage on a 2021 Ram 1500 with a $100 deductible.

 Are Ram Trucks Reliable?

 According to the J.D.
-Power 2021 U.S. Vehicle Dependability StudySM, Ram ranks 16th out of the 33 brands studied.
+Power 2023 U.S. Vehicle Dependability Study℠, Ram ranks 16th out of the 31 brands studied.
 While not the worst, this is below the industry average.
-Some of the repairs you might face with Ram vehicles and what they cost on average, according to RepairPal, include:

 - Turbocharger oil line replacement: $1,172 to $1,435